OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 **Check for Redirects:**

-To enhance the app security, the system [doesn't verify any Android App Links](https://developer.android.com/training/app-links/verify-site-associations#fix-errors) for an app if the server sets a redirect such as "http://example.com" to "https://example.com" or "example.com" to "www.example.com".
+To enhance the app security, the system [doesn't verify any Android App Links](https://developer.android.com/training/app-links/verify-site-associations#fix-errors) for an app if the server sets a redirect such as `http://example.com` to `https://example.com` or `example.com` to `www.example.com`.

 **Check for Subdomains:**

 If an intent filter lists multiple hosts with different subdomains, there must be a valid assetlinks.json on each domain.
-For example, the following intent filter includes "www.example.com" and "mobile.example.com" as accepted intent URL hosts.
+For example, the following intent filter includes `www.example.com`and `mobile.example.com` as accepted intent URL hosts.

 ```xml
 <application>